-You don't have to wait for a zero-balance statement to avoid interest
+Caution is good, but you don’t have to wait for a zero-balance statement to use a credit card again.
+Paying on time avoids interest charges

 My wife and I are in the process of paying down our credit card balances.
 Once paid in full we plan to use them on a regular basis for some bills and other things like gas and groceries.
 Regarding charging monthly and paying off the current balance in full when the next statement comes, should we pay off the balance then wait for the next statement to come in the mail with a $0 balance before we charge on this same card again?